 Volume weighted average price starts at the price a stock opens at and moves up or down based on the volume and price action throughout the day.
 It’s more sensitive to the movement of the market at the opening but as the day progresses, the VWAP slows down.

 The reason it slows down at the end of the day is because it takes in so much data that price movement at the end of the trading day doesn’t affect its movement.
-You’ll find that the VWAP trading strategy is used as a guide.
+Considering this, you’ll find that the VWAP trading strategy is used as a guide.

-It identifies the liquidity of the market.
+Most importantly it identifies the liquidity of the market.
 The more liquid the market is, the more price moves.
-VWAP is an indicator that traders are aware of especially if you’re going to taking a large position in a stock.
+Specifically VWAP is an indicator that traders are aware of if they are looking to taking a large position in any given stock.

 The VWAP intraday strategy is used to tell a short term trader whether or not a stock is bearish or bullish.
 If a stock touches VWAP and falls below it, this lets you know it’s in a bearish trend.
 This is when you’d short the stock.